Leaflet: Information for the user

 Increased liver enzymes.

-Reduction in the number of platelets that could cause bleeding or more frequent bruising; reduction in the number of white blood cells that could lead to more frequent infections; abnormal reduction in the balance between the number of red and white blood cells, as well as platelets.
+Reduced platelet count, which may cause bleeding or more bruising than usual; reduced white blood cell count, which may lead to more frequent infections; abnormal reduction in the balance between red and white blood cell count, as well as platelets.

 Decreased sodium, magnesium, calcium, or potassium levels in the blood (see section 2).